Why I Will Never Buy The SPY

 Bigger Companies or More Expensive Stock?

 Some investors prefer to invest in larger companies because these are more likely to weather any upcoming economic storms.
-Buying massive companies may lead to the inclusion of high quality blue-chip stocks.
+Buying massive companies may lead to the inclusion of high-quality, blue-chip stocks.
 Even if our portfolio is heavily weighted towards fewer stocks, shouldn’t we be fine provided these stocks represent the largest and highest quality companies in the market?

 But what does market-cap tell you?
 Just the price tag of the stock and not the size of the company.